 The University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The Higher Learning Commission is located at 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602, and its telephone number is (800) 621-7440.
-Wittenberg is also accredited by the American Association of University Women.
-The Department of Education is accredited by the National Council for Accreditation of Teacher Education (both initial and advanced preparation levels), the Department of Chemistry is accredited by the American Chemical Society, and the Department of Music is an accredited member of the National Association of Schools of Music.
+Wittenberg is also accredited by the American Association of University Women and the National Association of Schools of Music.
+The Department of Education is accredited by the National Council for Accreditation of Teacher Education (both initial and advanced preparation levels), and the Department of Chemistry is accredited by the American Chemical Society.